gustavom9035/sep10-freedom-project/plan.md

 ### Beyond MVP:
 1. Extra HTML, CSS, and Bootstrap
-2. Unique Layout
+2. Unique Layout for each section
-3. More Componets
+3. More and different Componets

 # *Timeline:*
 1. Plan.md